danielnaber/oxygen-languagetool-plugin/README.md

 * Basically, it simply checks anything not inside XML tags.
 As the logic for text extraction is different in Author mode and Text mode, this can sometimes lead to different error messages in both modes.
-* Does not work in Grid view
+* Does not work in Grid view.
 * Supports only one language per document.
 If it doesn't find a `lang` or `xml:lang` attribute, it uses the default language configured for the spell checker.
+* There's no "ignore" option for individual errors.
 * In Text mode:
     * Will not properly work on XML that is not well-formed
     * Entities are not expanded